Christopher McIntyre

 Kidney360 · 2024

-This systematic review and meta-analysis evaluated the impact of performing exercise during hemodialysis sessions on heart and blood vessel health.
-The researchers found that intradialytic exercise significantly reduced arterial stiffness and improved several measures of heart function, including diastolic blood pressure and the heart's pumping capacity.
-These findings suggest that incorporating aerobic exercise into regular dialysis care may help improve cardiovascular health for individuals with kidney failure.
+This systematic review and meta-analysis evaluated the impact of exercise during hemodialysis sessions on cardiovascular health in adults with kidney failure.
+Analyzing data from thirty-two studies, researchers found that intradialytic exercise, primarily aerobic, significantly reduced arterial stiffness and improved diastolic blood pressure, heart pumping function, and heart rate variability compared to standard care.
+These findings suggest that incorporating exercise programs during dialysis treatments can meaningfully improve several physiological measures of cardiovascular health.

 Update on Hemodialysis-Induced Multiorgan Ischemia: Brains and Beyond.